marcsanchez1/SENG-SCF-032122-PHASE-1/07-js-async-fetch/README.md

 ### Using JSON Server

 - Install JSON Server by running the following command in the terminal: `npm install -g json-server`
-- To start the JSON server, run `json-server --watch db.json --routes routes.json` while in the directory that contains the `db.json` file i.e. `SENG-LIVE-022122-phase-1/07-async-fetch`
+- To start the JSON server, run `json-server --watch db.json --routes routes.json` while in the directory that contains the `db.json` file i.e. `SCF-SENG.../07-async-fetch`
-- For this project, we will use the following endpoint: `http://localhost:3000/characters`
+- For this project, we will start with the following endpoint: `http://localhost:3000/characters`

 ### Warm up exercise